 Since Lake George Village is a popular tourist attraction, there are many options for lodging like hotels, Bed and Breakfasts, Airbnb, or cabin rentals.
 Planning your Summer weekend in Lake George on an RV?
 Stay at Lake George RV Park.
 The site offers resort-like camping with an RV park or RV rentals with a pool and spa, fitness center, and other amenities and activities for newbies and veteran campers.
 We stayed in a Cabin rental, but I personally did not like it.
 If you choose an Airbnb or Cabin rental, I highly recommend one that has a private pool.

-Below are maps with options of Lake George hotels and Airbnbs in the Lake George Village area that fits any type of budget.
+Below is a map sharing hotels in the Lake George Village area that fits any type of budget.
 If you are staying in any of these Lake George hotels or vacation rentals, research the hotel’s plan to protect guests and staff and reviews from previous guests on Trip Advisor.
 The same advice applies to Airbnb listings.

 How to Spend a Weekend in Lake George